What Type of Conduct is Prohibited in Ohio?

 Ohio employers must abide by the Civil Rights Act of 1963 and the Equal Pay Act, both of which prohibit discrimination on the basis of gender.
-As such, employers may not use make any determinations based on gender in any areas such as wage amounts, hiring, and promotion criteria.
-They must also ensure that the workplace environment is not hostile to a particular gender and that it is not overly sexual.
+As such, employers can not use make any determinations based on gender in any areas such as wage amounts, hiring, and promotion criteria.
+They must also ensure that the workplace environment is not hostile to a certain gender and that it is not overly sexual.

 What Must be Proven in a Discrimination Claim?